 Companion animals are those animals who share our homes and lives.
 Because we consider these animals to be family, because they are family, companion animals enjoy more legal protections than other animals.

 Legally, the category is often limited to dogs and cats, but may also include birds, horses, and other animals as well.

 It’s critically important to advocate for better animal protection laws with lawmakers in all government bodies.
 Each has the power to help.

 There’s an estimated 9 billion land animals raised and killed for food every year.
 Many of these animals are subjected to near-unimaginable cruelty — much of which is perfectly legal, under current law.

 Despite their vast numbers, and severity of abuse they suffer, farmed animals receive only minimal protections by our legal system.

-Farmed animals raised for the meat, dairy, and egg industries are among the most abused in Investigations and industry whistleblowers have revealed abuses on farms and in slaughterhouses so horrific, most people cannot even bear to witness them.
+Farmed animals raised for the meat, dairy, and egg industries are among the most abused.
+Investigators and industry whistle – blowers have revealed abuses on farms and in slaughterhouses so horrific, most people cannot even bear to witness them.

 Abuse takes place outside the law, but much of the cruelty consists of commonplace, standard industry practices, and in most states legally sanctioned.

 - Animals can have their testicles, tails, horns, beaks, or toes removed without anesthesia.